 Default Settings: The default settings are automatically given to a software application, computer program or device.
 You will want to go into both the privacy and security settings and manage them to protect your computer and data.

-Watch the following videos together as a class.
+Watch the following videos, as a class, or with a parent or guardian.
 Afterward, discuss the questions.

 Think About It questions: